ranjangupta4590/Simple-Code-Editor-with-Text-Highlighter/README.md

-Sure!
-Here’s a detailed GitHub README for your code editor project, covering the tech stack, setup process, and including a hosted link.

----

 # Ranjan's Code Editor

 Welcome to Ranjan's Code Editor!
 This is a simple yet powerful code editor built with modern web technologies, providing a seamless and responsive experience for writing and highlighting code in real-time.